laurapratt87/UR-Cyber-Security-ELK-Stack-Project/README.md

 10.2.0.4 ansible_python_interpreter=/usr/bin/python3

-As a Bonus, provide the specific commands the user will need to run to download the playbook, update the files, etc.
+As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.